 Tizi n’Tichka pass

 After a look around we’ll wind our way over the Tizi n’Tichka pass.
 A mountain road that cuts through the high Atlas.
 One of the most spectacular rides in Morocco!
 At the summit, a height of nearly 2,260 m, there are breathtaking views.
-Once past the summit we’ll continue through mountainous landscapes and gorges to Marrakech.
-386 km / 240 miles
+Once past the summit, we’ll continue through mountainous landscapes and gorges to Marrakech.
+367 km / 228 miles

-Day 11 Marrakech to Meknes From Marrakech we’ll follow the road north heading alongside the Atlas mountains and onto Meknes one of the four Imperial cities of Morocco.
-Smaller than its grand neighbour Fez but still has winding narrow medina streets and the grand buildings.
+Day 11 Marrakech to Meknes – From Marrakech, we’ll follow the road north heading alongside the Atlas mountains and onto Meknes one of the four Imperial cities of Morocco.
+Smaller than its grand neighbor Fez but still has winding narrow medina streets and the grand buildings.
 Great for a walk around in the evening!
-452 km / 281 miles
+442 km / 276 miles

-Day 15 Sierra de Gredos to the Picos Continuing north past León and back into the Cantabrian mountains, then into the Picos de Europa mountains.
-The Picos rise dramatically to a height of 2600m.
-With hundreds of miles of twisty mountain roads to explore.
+Day 15 Sierra de Gredos to the Cantabrian Mountains – Continuing north past Valladolid and back towards the Cantabrian mountains which run along the Northern coast of Spain.
 Tonight we’ll be able to enjoy our last meal together and a few drinks as a group.
-447 km / 278 miles
+387 km / 251 miles

-Day 16 to Santander After breakfast its time to say goodbye to your tour guide or guides before heading to the port. last but not least this mornings ride will take you along the ”Pots n Pans route” an impressive road through the Picos with every type of bend possible.
-The road first rises high up over the mountains and twists and turns back down through a deep gorge.
-The scenery is simply awesome! heading down towards the coast.
+Day 16 to Santander – After breakfast its time to say goodbye to your tour guide or guides before heading back to the port. last but not least this mornings ride will take you over the Cantabrian Mountains.
+The road first rises high up over the mountains and twists and turns back down towards the coast, the scenery is simply awesome!
 In time to catch the Ferry home in the afternoon.
-Once on board it’s time to relax, have a beer and exchange details with new friends.
+Once on board, it’s time to relax, have a beer and exchange details with new friends.
 154 km / 96 miles

 The Imperial Road motorcycle tour Morocco includes many highlights

-Merzouga at edge of Sahara (North Africa’s highest dune)
+- Merzouga at the edge of Sahara (North Africa’s highest dune)